-Description: This course will provide an introduction to legal theory and procedure, legal terms including types of evidence admitted in court, admissibility of expert testimony, and the specialized drafting of an expert report which shall include a review and logical use of the evidence.
+(2 semester hours) Prerequisites: ENGL 105 or ENGL 106 Description: This course will provide an introduction to legal theory and procedure, legal terms including types of evidence admitted in court, admissibility of expert testimony, and the specialized drafting of an expert report which shall include a review and logical use of the evidence.
 The student will also experience the art of testifying.
-Offered Spring Semester, annually.
+Offered Fall semester, annually.